Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 # Gyeeta Install Planning and Options

+Users are advised to read the [Gyeeta Architecture](../architecture) link before reading this section.

 ## Install Options for Gyeeta components {#install-options}

 Gyeeta components can be installed using any of the following methods :